-I live near 3 big cities & have 9 Walmarts within a 60 mile radius of me & 5 of those sell fabric.
-Most, if not all of these that have fabric also sell CHEAP (but sometimes high quality) fabric for only $1 & $2 a yard.
+I live near 3 big cities and have 9 Walmarts within a 60 mile radius of me and 5 of those sell fabric.
+Most, if not all of these that have fabric also sell CHEAP (but sometimes high quality) fabric for only $1 and $2 a yard.

 Bring up the following web site, The "Walmart Store Locater":

-Each Walmart sells some fabrics that are the same at all Walmarts, (& some of these are only $2 per yard) but in the way of the less expensive discontinued, discount ("undetermined fiber content") fabrics that sell for $1 & $2 a yard, each Walmart has it's own rotating fabrics.
+Each Walmart sells some fabrics that are the same at all Walmarts, (and some of these are only $2 per yard) but in the way of the less expensive discontinued, discount ("undetermined fiber content") fabrics that sell for $1 and $2 a yard, each Walmart has it's own rotating fabrics.
 It's all about what the mills have discontinued several years back.
-Each walmart buys these discontinued fabric by the pallet load, & they never know what they'll be getting in.
+Each walmart buys this discontinued fabric by the pallet load, and they never know what they'll be getting in.

-* Please use care when you light the fabric on fire, as this could either hurt you, or cause a fire in your house.
-I usually put a bit of water in the bottom of my sink & light the fibers OVER the water & I also roll up my sleeves because the flame can sometimes go fairly high.
+Please use care when you light the fabric on fire, as this could either hurt you, or cause a fire in your house.
+I usually put a bit of water in the bottom of my sink and light the fibers OVER the water and I also roll up my sleeves because the flame can sometimes go fairly high.
 The trick is to use as little a piece as you can cut, or just a few threads from the edges of the fabric.